Douglas Crawford McMurtrie: Early career

 McMurtrie was born in Belmar, New Jersey and attended Massachusetts Institute of Technology.
 After leaving school without a degree, he worked as a newspaper reporter, statistician, free-lance designer, and printing broker.
 After several years, his design work came to the attention of Ingalls Kimball, who appointed McMurtrie general manager of the Cheltenham Press.
 He subsequently served as printing manager of the Columbia University Printing Office, the Arbor Press, and Condé Nast Press.

 Involvement with design and typography

 During this period McMurtrie designed two type faces and helped design the format of the New Yorker magazine.
 He was instrumental in forming the Continental Type Founders Association, which imported types from Europe, serving as the company’s first vice-president.
 He also imported several faces from Europe on his own, including Cochin and Didot.
 During 1925/26, he succeeded Frederic Goudy as editor of the prestigious Ars Typographica magazine.

 Later career

 After another period of free-lancing, McMurtrie moved to Chicago, where he spent a year as typographic director of the Cuneo Press before leaving to become director of advertising and typography at Ludlow Typograph Company.
 Though he designed one typeface for Ludlow, his duties there primarily consisted of writing advertising copy.
 He held this position until the end of his life.

+Over the course of his career, he modernized the typography of over one hundred newspapers.

 Scholarly work

+His scholarship focused on the development of print culture and the spread of print technologies in North America.
+Much of his work is concerned with the first established presses or newspapers, as well as the printing of "pioneers."